give a miss call on

 M.Ed – Panjab University, Chandigarh, 1977

-For her endeavors, Dr. Madhu Chitkara has been felicitated with
+For her other endeavors, Dr Madhu Chitkara has been felicitated with

 Conferred with Visionary Leaders Award & Inspirational Leaders Award by Bloomberg/UTV.